GovTechSG/ship-hats-overview/portal-guide/manage-fortify-applications.md

 ## [Remove users from Fortify applications](#remove-users-from-fortify-applications)

-PAs can remove all users excluding PAs of the project in which the application was added.
+PAs can remove all users excluding fellow PAs of the project in which the application was added.
+To remove fellow PAs, remove them from SHIP-HATS project level.

 **To remove users from Fortify applications:**